HasangerGames/suroi-wiki/app/(wiki)/healing/articles/gauze.md

 ## Countering

-- If you see a player out in the open using with healing particles, you should attack them.
+- If you see a player out in the open using healing particles, you should attack them.
 There's a good chance that they are low on health and will make for an easy kill.
   - Watch out though, as some players will "bait" and pretend to heal when they actually have high health.

 # Obtaining